Christian forces of the First Crusade: European armies

 The first to leave for Constantinople was Hugh, who took a sea route, followed by Godfrey who travelled through Hungary.
 Bohemond's army left shortly thereafter, and then Raymond of Saint-Gilles.
 The armies of Robert Curthose, Stephen of Blois, and Robert II of Flanders were the last group to leave, travelling together.
-Altogether, there were an estimated 40,000 crusaders of which 4500 were nobles.
-Runciman estimates that no more than 20% were non-combatants (families, servants, clerics), and a ratio of one-to-seven were cavalry versus infantry.
+Altogether, there were an estimated 40,000 crusaders of which 4,500 were nobles.
+Runciman estimates that no more than 20% were non-combatants (families, servants, clerics), and a ratio of 1:7 of cavalry to infantry.

-Command Structure
+Command structure

 The command structure of the armies, including the minor armies and contingents, was dependent on the battle.
 Details can be found in the articles on the siege of Nicaea, the battle of Dorylaeum, the siege of Antioch, the siege of Jerusalem, and the battle of Ascalon.
-The command structure for the Crusade of 1101 can also be found in this encyclopedia.

-Other Armies and Contingents
+Other armies and contingents

-Numerous other armies and contingents also participated in the First Crusades.
+Numerous other armies and contingents also participated in the First Crusade and the Crusade of 1101.
 These include: